A disappearing nine patch quilt.

 The baby has a big sister so I thought I’d make a little something just for her.
 This little case is based on a tutorial I found on Noodlehead’s website.
 I just adjusted the size to suit the zipper I had on hand and then added a bit of embellishment.

 I like that it’s made from fabrics in the baby’s quilt.
-I filled it with some hair clips and hair bands to complete the gift.
+Once completed, I filled it with some pretty hair clips and hair bands.

 I’m looking forward to having some more cuddles with this baby when I drop these off.
 Can never have too many baby cuddles!